'Blackstar' sales soar as Bowie's musical and financial legacy endures

 The move also spared Bowie taxes he would have faced had he sold the rights, Pullman said.

-"The real annuity for an artist's estate is owning copyright and catalog.
+"The real annuity for an artist's estate is owning copyright and catalogue.
 That's the revenue stream," said Bill Werde, chief executive of entertainment agency Fenton and former editor of music trade publication Billboard.

 Still, he said, Bowie bonds were not all about money.
 "This was more about Bowie's blood, sweat and tears, and the idea that someone else owned part of it never sat right with him," Werde added.